MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/recordref/recordref-keyindex-method.md

 ---
 title: "RecordRef.KeyIndex Method"
-description: "Gets the KeyRef of the key that has the index specified in the table that is currently selected.
-The key can be composed of fields of any supported data type.
-Data types that are not supported include BLOBs, FlowFilters, variables, and functions.
-If the sorting key is set to a field that is not part of a key, then the KEYINDEX is -1." ms.author: solsen ms.custom: na ms.date: 05/31/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na
+description: "Gets the KeyRef of the key that has the index specified in the table that is currently selected." ms.author: solsen ms.custom: na ms.date: 06/23/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na